More

 How to Block Websites on iPad & iPhone Using Scalefusion

 Scalefusion addresses these challenges with its ProSurf iOS Kiosk Browser, an alternative to Safari for blocking sites on iPhones.
-By downloading the ProSurf iOS Kiosk Browser app, you can effectively block unwanted websites if you want to restrict usage to specific sites on your iPhone or iPad.
+By downloading the ProSurf iOS Kiosk Browser app, you can effectively block unwanted websites if you want to restrict usage to specific sites on your iPhone or iPad using iOS kiosk mode.

 ProSurf browser also enables you to whitelist websites.
-A whitelist is a list of web pages that can be selected and allowed to access by employees with corporate devices.
+A whitelist is a list of web pages that can be selected and allowed to be accessed by employees with corporate devices.
 After whitelisting websites, you can access the website from the ProSurf browser and have a privacy restriction-based controlled browsing experience.
-In other words, you can block websites on iPhone or iPad.
+In other words, you can block websites on iPhone or iPad, but that is not all; you can also set up your devices to be in single-app mode or multi-app mode, along with blocking websites on iPads and iPhones.

 With the Scalefusion iOS kiosk browser, an IT admin can block websites on iPhones and iPads by following the step-by-step instructions below:

-Browse to www.scalefusion.com and click on login.
-You can sign in to your Scalefusion account through personal email ID, G-suite, or Office 365.
+Log in to Scalefusion.
+You can sign in to your Scalefusion account through your personal email ID, G Suite, or Office 365.

 Click on Enroll Devices located on the left-hand side of the dashboard and select the iPad or iPhone tab.
 Follow the enrollment method on screen and start managing your iOS devices virtually after configuring the device profiles to be pushed.